-I’ve built this #BloggerLife for myself — a little digital space with promise, letting me share thoughts and ideas with thousands, evolving around me as I learn to massage this raw thought into something more… spectacular.
+I’ve built this #BloggerLife for myself — a little digital space with promise, letting me share thoughts and ideas with thousands, evolving around me as I learn to massage them into something more… spectacular.

-Don’t get me wrong — so much has happened: a surprise press trip to one of my favourite cities so I could explore; an amazing Twitter chat that helped open my eyes to other opportunities… 2015’s hit me with so much that’s asked me to step my game up, grinding away at the things I believe in if I want to grow them into anything real.
-I’ve walked so many paths to this point — trying to work with the strength of others through collaboration to create written works of art; trying to follow blogging rules and best practices to catch as many eyeballs as possible… but the journey’s taught me that I can’t accomplish everything I’m going for if I just stay one thing.
+Don’t get me wrong — so much has happened: a surprise press trip to one of my favourite cities so I could explore; a fantastic Twitter chat that helped open my eyes to other opportunities… 2015’s hit me with so much that’s asked me to step my game up, grinding away at the things I believe in if I want to grow them into anything real.
+I’ve walked so many paths to this point.
+I’ve tried collaborating with others to create written works of art.
+Tried following blogging rules and best practices to catch as many eyeballs as possible.
+But the journey’s taught me that I can’t accomplish everything I’m going for if I just stay one thing.

 I can’t do things like everyone else does and expect to find my answers — I need to carve a path from the bedrock of my life; one that’ll let me do everything I must as a husband and father, but still let me create what I want to without sacrificing precious sleep and sanity.

 And for that, a little over three decades deep into my life, I look at everything I’ve built so far and ask myself the simplest of questions: